eloisebarrow/portfolio/README.md

 **ERROR**: Carousel images 'jumped' down each time a new one loaded.
 **RESOLUTION**: I had to add a max-height to each carousel images' container & to each container's parent container.

+## Deploy

+This project is hosted by Google Domains and I use [surge.sh](https://surge.sh/) for deployment.
+The CNAME file tells surge what domain to deploy to.

+To deploy:

+1. From root folder, run `surge`